jaceryann/ecommerce_search/README.md

 ### Product Price

-The price extraction is less straight forward than the title, but it provides a good example of how more complicated web design can make getting information more difficult and some approaches you can take to get there.
+The price extraction is less straight forward than the title, but is a good example of how more complicated web design techniques can make getting information more difficult and is an opportunity to show some approaches you can take to get there.

-In the case of Amazon, the pricing information is contained within a **span** tag, but the classes vary.
-In addition, sometimes there are price ranges listed, and sometimes there is no price listed at all.
-And for even further complication, prices are rarely created as a simple string.
-Take, for example, the Beautiful Soup object, **ex_soup** which was extracted and stored from the working product (EpicStep Women's Canvas Shoes ...), which is a typical price setup.
+In the case of Amazon, the pricing information is contained within a **span** tag, but the class of those tags vary.
+In addition, sometimes the prices are shown as a range of values (ex: $24.99-$36.99), and sometimes there is no price listed at all.
+And to add even more complication, prices are rarely created as a single, easy to read string within a single tag.
+Take, for example, the Beautiful Soup object, **ex_soup** which was extracted and stored from the working product (EpicStep Women's Canvas Shoes ...), and is a relatively typical example of how this web design deals with product prices.

 ```python
 >>> print(ex_soup.prettify())